mshoush/RL-prescriptive-monitoring/README.md

 # Reproduce results:
 To reproduce the results, please run the following:

-* First, you need to install the environment using
+* First, install the required packages using the following command into your environment:

-                                     conda create -n <environment-name> --file requirements.txt
+                                  pip install -r requirementsRL.txt

 * Next, download the data folder from the abovementioned link